Gilman, Colorado

 Gilman is an abandoned mining town in southeastern Eagle County, Colorado, United States.
+The Gilman post office operated from November 3, 1886, until April 22, 1986.
 The U.S. Post Office at Minturn (ZIP Code 81645) now serves Gilman postal addresses.

 Founded in 1886 during the Colorado Silver Boom, the town later became a center of lead and zinc mining in Colorado, centered on the now-flooded Eagle Mine.
 It was abandoned in 1984 by order of the Environmental Protection Agency because of toxic pollutants, including contamination of the ground water, as well as unprofitability of the mines.
 It is currently a ghost town on private property and is strictly off limits to the public.
-At the time of the abandonment, the mining operations were owned by Viacom International.
+At the time of the abandonment, the mining operations were owned by Gulf and Western Industries.